The goals of the ILD physics working group are

 - to optimize the ILD detector design so as to realize (1).

 To achieve these goals, the ILD physics working group has a coordination team.
-The roles of the physics coordination team is to make a task list and set milestones and timeline, organize (currently three) subgroups and collaborate with other parts of ILD (for detector optimization in particular) as well as with the LCC physics working group, monitor and, if needed, guide and/or help progress of each subgroup, communicate the achievements to appropriate targets as needed, thereby positively influencing decision makers, while contributing to international and regional strategy discussions.
+The roles of the physics coordination team is to make a task list and set milestones and timeline, organize (currently three) subgroups and collaborate with other parts of ILD (for detector optimization in particular) as well as with the IDT Physics and Detectors Working Group (WG3), monitor and, if needed, guide and/or help progress of each subgroup, communicate the achievements to appropriate targets as needed, thereby positively influencing decision makers, while contributing to international and regional strategy discussions.

 The structure and the current members of the coordination team of the ILD physics working group are shown below: